The perfect speaker briefing and a brilliant template

 I often talk about the 700 or so events I have organised.
 Over half of those have been conferences (or smaller content led events like seminars and workshops) but I don’t often talk about my role as a speaker.

-I’ve spoken at around fifty events.
-I’ve delivered presentations in Barcelona, Beijing, Budapest, Edinburgh, Glasgow, London and Madrid.
-I now consider myself an ‘experienced speaker’.
+I’ve spoken at over fifty events.
+I’ve delivered presentations in Barcelona, Beijing, Budapest, Edinburgh, Glasgow, Los Angeles, London and Madrid.

 The basic speaker briefing

-I would be as bold to say that how you brief your speakers will directly impact the success of your content led event.
+I would to say that how you brief your speakers will directly impact the success of your content led event.
 So there is a real need to do that briefing properly!

 - The logistical details of the event.
 Date, location and time of presentation.